⇦ Back

 install.packages("rmarkdown")

-• If you will be running Python chunks in your R Markdown files you will need to have the reticulate package as well:
+• If you will be running Python chunks in your R Markdown files you will also need to have the reticulate package:

 install.packages("reticulate")

-It will be useful to have libpython, see the “Additional Setup” note below.
+It might also be useful to have the libpython Ubuntu package, see the “Additional Setup” note below.

 • Pandoc must also be installed